tylermcdaniel/tylermcdaniel.github.io/index.md

 I wrote a helper function for loading Common Core Data from [__NCES' Elementary and Secondary Information System__](https://nces.ed.gov/ccd/elsi/).
 You can find the function [__here__](https://github.com/tylermcdaniel/tidy_elsi).

+I strive to make my materials openly accessible wherever possible.
+Below are replication packages for papers I have worked on:

+* A replication package for my paper on the impacts of repeated hazards is available [__here__](https://doi.org/10.25740/rc440ck2094).

-A replication package for my paper on residential and school flood risks is available [__here__](https://doi.org/10.25740/wm174cp9547).
+* A replication package for my paper on residential and school flood risks is available [__here__](https://doi.org/10.25740/wm174cp9547).

-A replication package for my paper on activity spaces and school enrollments is available [__here__](https://purl.stanford.edu/sj315mc0440).
+* A replication package for my paper on activity spaces and school enrollments is available [__here__](https://purl.stanford.edu/sj315mc0440).

-A replication package for descriptive analyses on metropolitan residential racial segregation between 1980-2020 is available [__here__](https://purl.stanford.edu/sy352sf3635).
+* A replication package for descriptive analyses on metropolitan residential racial segregation between 1980-2020 is available [__here__](https://purl.stanford.edu/sy352sf3635).